nency209/pataku/README.md

 🔑 Environment Variables

-Create a .env.local file in the project root (⚠️ do not commit).
+Create a .env.local file in the project root .

 # Razorpay
 RAZORPAY_KEY_ID=""